Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Special Passes for International Visitors

-Fuji Hakone Pass: a discounted travel pass for international visitors that covers the Fuji and Hakone areas, departing from Tokyo (Shinjuku Station).
+Fuji Hakone Pass – A discounted sightseeing pass designed for international travelers, allowing visitors to explore both the Fuji and Hakone areas from Tokyo (departing from Shinjuku Station).

-Hakone Kamakura Pass: an affordable pass for traveling between Hakone, Kamakura, and Enoshima.
-A digital version is available for international visitors.
+Hakone Kamakura Pass – A rail pass that offers convenient travel throughout the Hakone, Kamakura, and Enoshima areas.
+A digital version is also available for international travelers.

 Lake Ashi with Mt.
 Fuji in the background

-Lake Ashi is the beautiful caldera lake at the heart of Hakone, famous as a viewing spot for Mt.
+Lake Ashi is a beautiful caldera lake located in the heart of Hakone and is famous for its spectacular views of Mt.
 Fuji.
-The pirate ship cruises let you take in the surrounding scenery from the water.
-Hakone Shrine sits on the shore, and its red torii gate reflected on the lake's surface draws crowds of photographers.
+Visitors can enjoy the surrounding scenery from the water aboard the Hakone Pirate Ship.
+Hakone Shrine is also located along the lakeshore, and the sight of its red torii gate reflected on the water attracts many visitors.

 Owakudani